 According to the "Elvis Autralia" website, "While visiting Memphis, Tennessee, in the spring of 1957, Ivory Joe Hunter was invited by Elvis Presley to visit Graceland.
 The two spent the day together, singing 'I Almost Lost My Mind' and other songs together.
 Hunter commented, 'He is very spiritually minded ... he showed me every courtesy, and I think he's one of the greatest'."

 Ivory Joe Hunter's biggest hit came in the 1950's with the song "Since I Met You Baby".
 Click here for a YouTube video of Ivory Joe performing this great song on a TV show.

-Like many musically minded teenagers in the late 1950's Rick was interested in doo-wop, and he joined a singing group called the "Magnificent Marcels".
+Like many musically talented teenagers in the late 1950's Rick was interested in doo-wop, and he joined a singing group called the "Magnificent Marcels" (Rick is second from left).
 In the early 1960's Rick performed in nightclubs around Reno, where he was known as "Mr. Twister".

 Tower of Power

-Rick has made giving back to the community a priority, and frequently particiates in benefit concerts around the Bay Area.
+Rick has made giving back to the community a priority, and frequently performs in benefit concerts around the Bay Area.

 1975 Stanford Daily article about Rick and Brass Horizon